 Pennsylvania’s insolvent capital has notified bondholders that it will miss payments on its general-obligation debt for the second time this year, to preserve cash to cover workers’ salaries, William B. Lynch, Harrisburg’s receiver, said Sept.
 10 by telephone.
 Payments on the securities issued in 1997 are due Sept.
 15. The city skipped paying $5.27 million that was due March 15 on the same bonds.

 “We don’t have enough money to make the payment,” Lynch said.
 “High finance.”

 While Harrisburg failed to cover debt service on securities related to an incinerator project starting in 2009, it avoided defaulting on its general-obligation bonds until March.
 The city joined Scranton, Pennsylvania; Moberly, Missouri, and Wenatchee, Washington, in deciding not to make payments and use the funds for other purposes, according to Moody’s Investors Service.
 Moody’s said the cities may exemplify a “new trend” of cash- strapped communities unwilling to meet their obligations.

-Ambac Assurance, a unit of New York-based Ambac Financial Group Inc. (ABKFQ), backs Harrisburg’s general-obligation debt.
+Ambac Assurance, a unit of New York-based Ambac Financial Group Inc. (ABKFQ:US), backs Harrisburg’s general-obligation debt.
 Michael Fitzgerald, an Ambac spokesman, declined to comment Sept.
 10.

 Harrisburg, barred from bankruptcy until after Nov.
 30 by state law, faces a debt burden of more than $300 million.
 Most of that is tied to an overhaul and expansion of a trash-to- energy incinerator that doesn’t produce enough revenue to cover the obligations.